EzraStuart/Data-Cleaner/README.md

 # Data-Cleaner
-This project is a single-script data cleaning tool, whihc turns messy, inconsistent CSV/Excel data into analysis ready data.
+This project is a single-script data cleaning tool, utilising pandas.
+It turns messy, inconsistent CSV/Excel data into analysis ready data.

 It is designed with financial/trnasactiponal datasets in mind: mixed date formats, inconsistent currency codes, duplicate records and messy text fields.